 New Hampshire judges have come to rely on CASA advocates as the voice of reason in a confusing and complex legal system.
 State law enacted in 2009, mandates that NH judges contact CASA before paid GALs, recognizing the care and dedication CASA advocates give to their cases and the significant savings to the state by using a professional, highly-trained volunteer organization for this work.

 Today and Going Forward

 We still carry the vision of providing an advocate for every abused and neglected child in our courts.
 With more than 430 volunteers, CASA is able to accept 80-85 percent of the children in need, but more advocates are always needed.
 With 550-600 advocates we believe CASA could effectively provide a voice for 100 percent of the state’s children.

 Become a CASA

-CASA advocates are ordinary people with an extraordinary desire to help New Hampshire’s abused and neglected children grow up in safe, loving homes.
-Our volunteers advocate for a child’s best interest so she may grow up in a safe, permanent, loving home.
+CASA advocates are ordinary people with an extraordinary desire to help New Hampshire’s abused and neglected children.
+Our volunteers speak on behalf of a victimized child’s best interests so she may grow up in a safe, permanent, loving home.